whereisdhanu/jenkintemp1/README.md

 # jenkintemp1

-Test changes #3
+Test changes #1

-Check for changes
+Check for changes done for github plugin implemented for jenkins ci